-Fundamental concepts of mechanics, forces, vectors and resultants, moments and couples, equilibrium, structures and members, friction, centroids and center of gravity and moments of inertia utilizing calculus.
+Fundamental concepts of mechanics, forces, vectors and resultants, moments and couples, equilibrium, structures and members, friction, centroids and center of gravity and moments of inertia.
 Class 3.
 Prerequisite: PHYS 1113.
 Corequisite: MATH 1603.
 (Fall) Minimum grade of 'C' required.

 | PHYS 1121 General Physics II Laboratory |

 Laboratory work to be taken concurrently with PHYS 1123.
 Lab 3.
 Prerequisites: PHYS 1111, MATH 1252 and either MATH 1203 or MATH 1303.
 Corequisite: PHYS 1123.
 (Fall)

 Principles of mechanics, heat, sound, electricity, magnetism, and light for technology or liberal arts students.
 Not applicable for degree requirements in engineering, mathematics, the B. S. in chemistry, or a minor in physics.
 Class 3.
 Prerequisites: PHYS 1113, MATH 1252 and either MATH 1203 or MATH 1303.
 Corequisite: PHYS 1121.
 (Fall)